Why would I buy SavourLife over my regular brand?

 I thought the RSPCA looked after animal welfare?

 They do; and they do a wonderful job.
 But there are many more organisations that do an incredible job in the animal welfare movement, unfortunately many of them you will never even have heard of.
 We decided early on that we wanted to make a difference to the organisations that struggle against the odds, with little or no help from the government and that aren’t the first names that come to mind when you think of animal welfare.
 These guys do an amazing job with very, very limited resources and save thousands of lives every year that would otherwise be lost.
-The support and exposure we are able to give them makes a huge difference to them and what they are able to achieve.
+The support and exposure we are able to give them makes a huge difference to what they are able to achieve.
 This is why we chose them and why we say “Together, we are the underdogs”.

 Why should I share my dog’s profile?